Capitalism: Finance

-Free-market
+Free market

 A capitalist free-market economy is an economic system where prices for goods and services are set entirely by the forces of supply and demand and are expected, by its adherents, to reach their point of equilibrium without intervention by government policy.
 It typically entails support for highly competitive markets and private ownership of the means of production.
 Laissez-faire capitalism is a more extensive form of this free-market economy, but one in which the role of the state is limited to protecting property rights.
 In anarcho-capitalist theory, property rights are protected by private firms and market-generated law.
 According to anarcho-capitalists, this entails property rights without statutory law through market-generated tort, contract and property law, and self-sustaining private industry.

 Fernand Braudel argued that free market exchange and capitalism are to some degree opposed; free market exchange involves transparent public transactions and a large number of equal competitors, while capitalism involves a small number of participants using their capital to control the market via private transactions, control of information, and limitation of competition.

 Mercantile

 Mercantilism is a nationalist form of early capitalism that came into existence approximately in the late 16th century.
 It is characterized by the intertwining of national business interests with state-interest and imperialism.
 Consequently, the state apparatus is used to advance national business interests abroad.
-An example of this is colonists living in America who were only allowed to trade with and purchase goods from their respective mother countries (e.g. Britain, France and Portugal).
+An example of this is colonists living in America who were only allowed to trade with and purchase goods from their respective mother countries (e.g., United Kingdom, France and Portugal).
 Mercantilism was driven by the belief that the wealth of a nation is increased through a positive balance of trade with other nations—it corresponds to the phase of capitalist development sometimes called the primitive accumulation of capital.

 Social

 A social market economy is a free-market or mixed-market capitalist system, sometimes classified as a coordinated market economy, where government intervention in price formation is kept to a minimum, but the state provides significant services in areas such as social security, health care, unemployment benefits and the recognition of labor rights through national collective bargaining arrangements.

 This model is prominent in Western and Northern European countries as well as Japan, albeit in slightly different configurations.
 The vast majority of enterprises are privately owned in this economic model.
 Rhine capitalism is the contemporary model of capitalism and adaptation of the social market model that exists in continental Western Europe today.